wheaney/XRLinuxDriver/README.md

 ## Usage

+### Steam Deck via Decky Loader

+For Steam Deck users, the driver is now available via the [Decky plugin loader](https://github.com/SteamDeckHomebrew/decky-loader).
+Just search "xreal" in the Decky store to install and use without leaving Gaming Mode.
+You can now enable or disable the driver and manage other driver settings via the Decky sidebar menu.

+You may still opt to do a manual installation using the instructions below if you enter Desktop Mode.

-### Installation
+### Manual installation

-To use this driver:
-1. If on Steam Deck, switch to Desktop Mode
-2. [Download the setup script](https://github.com/wheaney/xrealAirLinuxDriver/releases/latest/download/xreal_driver_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/xreal_driver_setup`)
+1. [Download the setup script](https://github.com/wheaney/xrealAirLinuxDriver/releases/latest/download/xreal_driver_setup) and set the execute flag (e.g. from the terminal: `chmod +x ~/Downloads/xreal_driver_setup`)
-3. Run the setup script as root (e.g. `sudo ~/Downloads/xreal_driver_setup`)
+2. Run the setup script as root (e.g. `sudo ~/Downloads/xreal_driver_setup`)

-Your PC should now automatically recognize when your glasses are plugged in and translate their movements to mouse movements.
+Your device should now automatically recognize when your glasses are plugged in and translate their movements to mouse movements.
 If you're not seeing this, check the log at `~/.xreal_driver_log` and report an Issue here with its contents.

-### Turning automatic driver usage on or off
+#### Turning automatic driver usage on or off

 To disable the driver and turn off mouse movements without completely removing it, you can use the config script (e.g. `~/bin/xreal_driver_config -d` to disable, and `-e` to re-enable).
 Run this script without arguments to see its usage.
 Configs are stored in the file `~/.xreal_driver_config`.